cbg-ethz/PrimerID/README.md

 David Seifert (david.seifert@bsse.ethz.ch)

 ## Introduction
-The programs and scripts provided here can be used to reproduce the results of the PrimerID paper **A Comprehensive Analysis of Primer IDs to Study Heterogeneous HIV-1 Populations**.
+The programs and scripts provided here can be used to reproduce the results of the PrimerID paper **A Comprehensive Analysis of Primer IDs to Study Heterogeneous HIV-1 Populations** by Seifert et al. (2015).

 ## Prerequisites
 If you wish to reproduce all results, you will need the following programs for compilation